-One deep purpose has underlain the plan of my poems—and that has been the religious purpose.
+One deep purpose has underlain the plan of my poems—and that has been the religious purpose,

 There is just no real and permanent grandeur, nor character nor life worthy the name, without religion,

-Nor land nor man or woman without religion,
+Nor land nor man or woman without religion, sole worthiest elevator of man or state.

-Religion, the noblest religion, is not a complete edifice in itself,
+But religion, the noblest religion, is not a complete edifice in itself,

-It is the array of coping, the last crown and finish, the top of towers and pinnacles, raised at last, on many edifices, many foundations and substructures.
+It is the array of coping, the last crown and finish, the top of towers and pinnacles,

-In the higher structure of a human self, or of community, the moral, the religious, the spiritual, is strictly analogous to the subtle vitalization call’d health in the physiologic structure.
+In the higher structure of a human self or of community, the moral, the religious, the spiritual, is strictly analogous to heat in chemistry, invisible itself, but the life of all visible life, inside of all human character, and education, and affairs, like the subtle vitalization call’d health in the physiologic structure.

 What are you doing young man?